 Use of Estimates.
 The preparation of the consolidated financial statements in conformity with U.S. generally accepted accounting principles requires management to make a number of estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the consolidated financial statements and reported amounts of revenues and expenses during the reporting period.
 Actual results may differ materially from these estimates and assumptions.
-The most significant estimates and assumptions made include determination of lease accounting, fair value of acquisition of real estate properties and valuation of stock-based compensation.
+The most significant estimates and assumptions made include determination of lease accounting and fair value of acquisition of real estate properties.